garcia/msdparser/docs/source/index.rst

     SCROLLS = '0=1'
     LABELS = '0=Song Start'

-For simplicity, this function discards comments and whitespace between parameters.
-If this extra information is desired, :func:`.lex_msd` offers a lower-level alternative.

 Serializing
 -----------

 :class:`.MSDParameter` instances stringify back to MSD.
 They can be created from a sequence of strings:

 .. code-block:: python